SEMSOFT/TSP-project/README.md

 Otherwise, we choose another edge to put in Y. It should be one of the edges of `w`.
 We search for this edge in the 5 nearest neighbors of `w` in the graph and the distances are based on the `alpha nearness` parameter.
 Then we call chooseX again and so on.

+## HCP algorithm

+To find a Hamiltonian cycle in a graph with `n` nodes, first, we reduce the graph and then use the mentioned algorithm.
+We reduce the graph in the following way.

+For every edge, we consider a new one with a weight of 1 and for every pair of vertices without an edge between them, we get an edge with a weight of `n + 1`.

+So now we give the reduced graph to our implementation of the Lin-Kernighan Heuristic algorithm with a slight difference.
+Instead of `alpha nearness` parameter, we use the weights and in each effort to find an improvement, we iterate on 5 neighbors of `w` with an edge weight of 1 (if it has less than 5 proper neighbors, we consider all of its proper neighbors).

+Then if the algorithm finds a tour with the weight of less than `n + 1`, we will get a Hamiltonian cycle.
+Otherwise, we can not determine whether our graph has a Hamiltonian cycle or not because the algorithm is heuristic.

+Our experiments showed that this could find a Hamiltonian cycle with a high probability in a graph with `O(n * sqrt(n))` edges.

 ## Getting Started